OctopusDeploy/docs/docs/packaging-applications/nuget-packages/using-octopack/index.md

 Since OctoPack is built for .NET applications, with special knowledge about the types of applications you can build, it is smart enough to only package the files required to deploy them.

 If you are packaging a .NET application, OctoPack will **automatically package all of the files in the build output directory for the project**.
-In most cases this will be the `bin`,Â `bin\Debug` orÂ `bin\Release` folder, depending on the build configuration and whether you have[Â changed the build output directory for your project in Visual Studio](https://msdn.microsoft.com/en-us/library/ms165410.aspx).
+In most cases this will be the `bin`, `bin\Debug` or `bin\Release` folder, depending on the build configuration and whether you have[ changed the build output directory for your project in Visual Studio](https://msdn.microsoft.com/en-us/library/ms165410.aspx).

 For Windows Service or Console applications, and many Windows Forms or WPF applications, the build output directory contains everything you need to deploy your application.